jhsullivan0211/PushPull/README.md

 # PushPull
-A puzzle app for Android smartphones, as seen on the Google Play Store (pending).
+A puzzle app for Android smartphones, as seen on the Google Play Store.

 ## Basics